 For the last five years she has had the opportunity to work with various organizations including Sunyani Municipal Hospital, Controller and Accountant General’s Department Sunyani, Ghana Statistical Service Sunyani, Edified Gospel Inc. Accra and YES Ghana(NGO) Accra.She studied at Sunyani Polytechnic and completed with HND in Marketing, she received her secondary education at Konongo-Odumase Secondary School.
 She is the last born of three children and was born in Kumasi, Ashanti Region.Adwoa Frimpong is a young Ghanaian and currently the Executive / Programs Manager for The Girls Education Initiative of Ghana.

-Andrews Nii Awuley Lartey is a supporting team member for GEIG.
+Andrews Nii Awuley Lartey is the Programs Manager for GEIG, Accra.
 For two years he has worked with the students on information communications technology, ICT projects, specifically teaching a coding course during Saturday class session and vacation sessions.
 Andrews believes in being your better self each time – breaking your own record.
 He is currently a student at Lancaster University- Ghana.
 He is on the business and finance track.

 “In all things, I am concerned about doing cool things that matter.”